 Traditionally, computer games have gotten a bad rap.
 “Time wasters,” “digital distractions,” and other not-so-flattering descriptions have been blanketed over the industry.

 The truth is, though, the tides are turning.
-Many video games, when played in moderation, can actually be a positive influence.
+Many games, when played in moderation, can actually be a positive influence.

 In short, games can teach, inspire, and encourage.

-Best Video Games for Kids Ages 4-8
+Best Computer Games for Kids Ages 4-8

 Skills Learned: Basic problem-solving, math, cooperation, organization